richard-viney/lightstreamer/README.md

 Includes support for:

 - Streaming and polling connections
-- The four Lightstreamer subscription modes: `command`, `distinct`, `merge` and `raw`
+- All subscription modes: command, distinct, merge and raw
-- Automatic management of table content when in `command` mode
+- Automatic management of table content when in command mode
 - Silent subscriptions
-- Item snapshots
+- Item snapshots and end-of-snapshot notifications
-- Unfiltered subscriptions and asynchronous overflow handling
+- Unfiltered subscriptions and overflow notifications
 - Bulk subscription creation
 - Synchronous and asynchronous message sending
 - Detailed error reporting and error handling callbacks